Best Fudgy Paleo Brownies

 two photos showing how to make Fudgy Paleo Brownies - mixing dry ingredients

-In the microwave or on the stovetop gently warm almond butter and coconut oil until melted and stir until combined.
+Then, either in the microwave or on the stovetop, gently warm almond butter and coconut oil until melted and stir until combined.

 Add honey (or maple syrup), applesauce, coconut sugar, almond milk and vanilla.
 Stir well.